Home Warranty for First-Time Buyers: Is It Worth It? Complete Guide 2026

 What is a home warranty and how does it differ from homeowners insurance?

-A home warranty is a service contract that covers the repair or replacement of major systems and appliances — like HVAC, plumbing, and kitchen appliances — when they fail due to normal wear and tear.
-Homeowners insurance, on the other hand, covers sudden and accidental damage from events like fire, storms, or theft.
+A home warranty is a service contract that covers the repair or replacement of major systems and appliances (like HVAC, plumbing, and kitchen appliances) when they fail due to normal wear and tear.
+Homeowners insurance, on the other hand, covers sudden and accidental damage from events like fire, storms, or theft, and averages roughly $2,395 to $2,868 per year in 2026.
 They complement each other but cover completely different risks.
-Most mortgage lenders require homeowners insurance; a home warranty is always optional.
+Most mortgage lenders require homeowners insurance, while a home warranty is always optional.

-How much does a home warranty cost for a first-time buyer?
+How much does a home warranty cost for a first-time buyer in 2026?

-Basic plans typically run $300–$600 per year, while comprehensive plans covering both systems and appliances range from $500–$1,500 annually.
-On top of the annual premium, expect a service call fee of $75–$125 each time a technician is dispatched.
-Many sellers will include a one-year basic plan as part of the home purchase — always ask during negotiations to potentially get your first year of coverage at no out-of-pocket cost.
+Basic plans typically run $350 to $600 per year, while comprehensive plans covering both systems and appliances range from $700 to $1,400 annually.
+The 2026 national average is about $73 per month, plus a service call fee averaging $108 (typically $75 to $150) each time a technician is dispatched.
+Many sellers will include a one-year basic plan as part of the home purchase, so always ask during negotiations to potentially get your first year at no out-of-pocket cost.

 Can a home warranty be negotiated into the home purchase deal?

-Yes — and this is one of the smartest moves a first-time buyer can make.
-Sellers frequently pay for a one-year home warranty plan (typically $300–$600) at closing to make their property more attractive.
+Yes, and this is one of the smartest moves a first-time buyer can make.
+Sellers frequently pay for a one-year home warranty plan (typically $300 to $700) at closing to make their property more attractive.
 Your real estate agent can request this as part of the purchase agreement.
-If the seller declines, many warranty companies also offer buyer-direct plans that can be purchased at any time after closing.
+If the seller declines, many warranty companies also offer buyer-direct plans that can be purchased at any time after closing, though coverage typically starts 30 days later.

 Are there situations where a first-time buyer should skip a home warranty?

 Yes.
-If you're purchasing a newly built home, a builder's warranty already covers structural issues for up to 10 years, systems for 2 years, and workmanship for 1 year.
+If you're purchasing a newly built home, a builder's warranty already covers structural issues for 6 to 10 years, systems for 2 years, and workmanship for 1 year.
 Brand-new appliances also carry manufacturer warranties.
 In this case, a third-party home warranty may be redundant.
-Additionally, if you're a skilled DIYer with a healthy emergency fund, you may save more money over time by self-funding repairs rather than paying annual premiums.
+Additionally, if you're a skilled DIYer with a healthy emergency fund earning around 4% APY, you may save more money over time by self-funding repairs.
+Explore home warranty alternatives if you'd rather self-insure.

 What's the most important thing to check before buying a home warranty plan?

 Always read the exclusions section carefully before committing to any plan.
-The most common reason for denied claims is that the issue is classified as a pre-existing condition, a maintenance failure, or falls under an exclusion in the fine print.
-Ask the provider for a sample contract before purchasing, confirm per-item coverage caps for expensive systems like HVAC, and check verified customer reviews for claim denial patterns.
+Roughly 30% to 50% of home warranty claims are denied for some reason, and pre-existing conditions (about 32%), coverage-cap overruns (roughly 20%), and cosmetic or excluded components (about 14% and 12%, respectively) are the leading causes.
+Ask the provider for a sample contract before purchasing, confirm per-item coverage caps for expensive systems like HVAC, and check verified customer reviews.
 A cheap premium with a high denial rate is no deal at all.

 Compare Home Warranty Options in Ohio